-Interest rate risk refers to the possibility that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest.
+Interest rate risk refers to the possibility that the fair value or future cash flows of a financial instruments will fluctuate because of changes in market interest.

-The primary source of the Company's interest rate risk relates to cash in banks and fixed-income securities.
-Interest rates of the financial assets are disclosed in Note 14.
+The primary source of the Company's interest rate risk relates to cash and cash equivalent, special savings deposits and fixed-income securities.
+The interest rates of these financial assets are disclosed in Notes 6 and 16.